 - Dress in layers (you will get hot) and in appropriate gear.
 Think ski socks, under-layers that wick sweat, a water proof / wind proof layer.
-The mountain can get windy and even if it’s not snowing, chances are you could run into snow guns.
+The mountain can get windy and even if it’s not snowing.
+Chances are you could run into snow guns.

-- Plan on 2 hours depending on what you want to do, the guys said that is a good amount of time to get to the top of Little Whiteface… However, if you are planning to try for the summit you should allow more time.
+- Plan on 2 hours depending on what you want to do.
+The guys said that is a good amount of time to get to the top of Little Whiteface.
+However, if you are planning to try for the summit you should allow more time.

 - Bring a headlamp and make sure you’re visible to the snowcats/groomers/snowmobiles/etc.

-- Bringing water is also a good idea.
+- Bringing water is also essential.

 - The staff is happy to map out the course up the mountain and suggestions for coming down based on your ability and interests.

-when to leave, what to pack
+When to leave, what to pack

 Arriving at Whiteface

 Traci and I got out of the car and the guy said hi.
-I couldn’t see his face because it was so dark but we chatted for a moment.
+I couldn’t see his face because it was so dark, but we chatted for a moment.
 I asked him if he’s done this before and told him we were newbies.
 I believe he said he makes it out almost weekly.
 We discussed what route to take up the mountain, and he told us we were probably dressed too warm and might get hot.
 This relieved me, because I wanted to stay warm until we started the climb and had every intent of packing my little puff coat away in my backpack until we reached the top.

 Onward & upward